 We have been writing countless articles about the Amazon Effect for many years as customers have the upper hand.
 In essence, if you cannot provide rapid, customized service with easy returns and ‘extra value’, you will be left in the dust.
 The needs aren’t going away.
 If anything, Amazon continues to raise the bar with the customer experience.
 Several companies such as FedEx, Walmart, and more have announced same day and next day delivery.
-Target is redesigning stores and pick up areas so that customers can conveniently pick up purchases same day.
+Target is redesigning stores and pick up areas so that customers can conveniently pick up purchases on the same day.
 Walmart is evaluating delivering groceries inside a customers’ home while they are at work.
-And, Coscto has established a chicken farm to grow, slaughter and distribute chickens in an effort to eliminate the middle man for quicker, cost effective deliveries.
+And, Coscto has established a chicken farm to grow, slaughter and distribute chickens in an effort to eliminate the middleman for quicker, cost-effective deliveries.
 However, this isn’t just about B2C and traditional e-commerce companies typically in industries such as consumer products and food and beverage.
 B2B companies expect Amazon-like service as well!
 Behind every B2B company is a person who expects B2C customer service.

 Executives are still intrigued by the Amazon Effect.
 The reason executives still care is because it is getting harder and harder to remain competitive and profitable.
 For example, at the Manufacturing Summit, we recorded a series of videos from an Amazon Effect panel talking about these issues.
 Countless CEOs are expressing concerns about how to navigate these troubled waters.
 On the other hand, there are a few who are taking advantage of the situation to stand out from the crowd by becoming the disruptor instead of the disruptee.
 Which are you?